groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/cpp.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore the features of GroupDocs.Comparison API for Node.js"
+    title: "Explore the features of GroupDocs.Comparison for Node.js via Java"
     link: "/comparison/nodejs-java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400